General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Choices of the cost functions

-Therefore, we have that (26) is also a convex one.
+where $\alpha, \beta > 0$ are weights, and $\mathcal{K}(\cdot), \mathcal{G}(\cdot)$ are polynomial functions.
+For this type of cost function, an exhaustive search method, as was used in Subsection C, can be applied to the optimization problem.

 In this paper, we mainly consider the previous four cost functions.
 However, the cost functions are not limited to these four.
-Cost functions considering other orders of power moments can also be applied to form the convex optimization problem.
+Cost functions considering other orders of power moments can also be applied to form the optimization problem.